ikeali/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that that creates a new global variable.
+a script that prints the reault of 128